 Work, Work, Work

-So, those are a few tips that I believe has helped me this first year.
+So, those are a few tips that can help you on your antique booth journey.
 I know I will learn so much more along the way.
 One thing that I promise is that you will meet sweet new friends who share a passion for junk!
 I’ve had the best time exploring new places and getting to know my customers.
 It’s truly been the best experience.
 Just stay positive and believe in your talents and you will do great!
 Good luck on your new journey!

 God bless and have a lovely day!